Configuring connection validation queries for AWS RDS Proxy

 20% – 70% | 50% to balance memory footprint and reuse |

-Disable aggressive validation during high-throughput batch jobs.
+Disable aggressive per-checkout validation during high-throughput batch jobs.
 Excessive checks during bulk inserts or data migrations consume unnecessary backend IOPS.
 Adjust pool parameters dynamically via CLI or infrastructure templates during maintenance windows.

 Configuration Reference